 When Sarven Technical Institute receives Tod's ISIR, the SSN match shows the name on the application isn't the one associated with the SSN in the database.
 The FAA asks Tod to bring in documentation showing his correct name and SSN.
 He brings in his Social Security card, and the first name on the card is Warren, not Tod.
 He also has a driver's license showing his first name is Warren.
-The FAA tells Tod to correct his name on the application to Warren.
+The FAA could disburse aid to Tod, keeping a copy of the Social Security card as documentation of the correct name.
+However, because Tod has other corrections to make, the FAA asks him to also correct his name when he makes the other corrections.